niess/pumas-luajit/docs/docs/api/primary/MuonFlux.md

 as first argument.
 Optionally one can also provide a default model altitude as well as a specific vertical axis or origin.
 If not specified spectrum models are provided w.r.t. the local vertical using the WGS84 ellipsoid (GPS altitude).
-Available models are listed in the table below.
-Their altitude (range) is also indicated.
+{: .justify}

+The spectrum model can be provided as a user defined Lua function, as a string path to a flux tabulation file or as a string name refering to a predefined model as listed in the table below.
 {: .justify}

 |Name|Altitude (m)|Description|